chuck4565656/GONK-Aurebesh/README.md

 # GONK | Aurebesh Transliterator

 Welcome to Aurebesh Transliterator!
-This web application allows you to transliterate English text into Aurebesh, using the UI style from Star Wars Battlefront II (2017) It is optimized for phone, and computer usage.
+This web application allows you to transliterate English text into Aurebesh, using the UI style from Star Wars Battlefront II (2017)

 ![Aurebesh Transliterator](gnk.jpeg)